-Also referred to as glossitis, explains Healthline, this condition causes the tongue to become inflamed, and is characterized by several things when your iron levels are low.
-The tongue's appearance can morph into multiple shades of red, and swell slightly in size.
+Also referred to as glossitis, this condition causes the tongue to become inflamed and is characterized by several things when your iron levels are low.
+The tongue's appearance can morph into multiple shades of red and swell slightly in size.
 The surface of the tongue can smooth out and hide its natural texture, as well.
 These small bumps you feel on your tongue – also known as papillae – play a crucial role in the eating process, and thousands of taste buds are housed inside them.
 Papillae alteration can affect how you eat and speak.

-If you think you're suffering from an anemia tongue, schedule an appointment with your dentist so he or she can properly diagnose you.
+If you think you're suffering from an anemia tongue, schedule an appointment with a dental professional for a proper diagnosis.
 Here are some traits to look for before making the call:

 - Swollen tongue